 Financial Services - Financial Management

 The Business Administration career program emphasizes various organizational functions, critical thinking, problem-solving, and communication skills that students need to compete in today’s global business environment.
-This concentration assists students to prepare for a career in Financial Management.
+This concentration focuses on developing skills in finance and assists students to prepare for a career in Financial Management.
 All business programs share many common courses, so students can switch easily between concentrations.

 Program Information

-- Transfer credits for any course in the Business Administration Department (ACC, BNK, BUS, LSM, MAN, MAR and RMN) must be approved by the Business Administration Department Chairperson.
+• Students who have taken courses at other institutions may receive transfer credit.
+All transfer credit requests for business related courses (ACC, BNK, BUS, LSM, MAN, MAR and RMN) must be approved by the Business Administration Department Chair.

 After Bristol

-- Graduates work as mutual fund customer service representatives and broker assistants, loan service representatives, insurance representatives, credit and collection associates, and junior financial analysts.
+• Graduates work as mutual fund customer service representatives and broker assistants, banking assistants, financial service associates, loan service representatives, insurance representatives, credit and collection associates, and junior financial analysts and, treasury assistants/clerks, and in Finance departments of companies.

 Degree Requirements